Self-Criticism Sucks, Unconditional Love Rocks

 But in the world we live in, most us didn’t get enlightened parents.
-Many of us got heart breaking educations on what it means to "love" and be in relationship.
+Many of us got a heartbreaking education on what it means to "love" and be in a relationship.
 And for better or for worse, our adult love lives reflect those patterns we learned.

 So what are we to do?
 Give up on love because we didn’t learn it right the first time?
 Of course not!

-How can we learn to love ourselves unconditionally in the absence of the ability to purchase a new childhood or an enlightened significant other on Amazon.com?
+How can we learn to love ourselves unconditionally in the absence of the ability to purchase a new childhood or an enlightened significant other online?

 A Little Help from the Divine this Full Moon

 Lately, I’ve been reaching out more and more to the Divine to help me love all those parts of me that I was taught not to love.
-And today, while the Full Moon is blasting its light from the depths of Pisces, and the Sun and Jupiter are coming together in Virgo, I thought it would be a good time to invite you to do the same; learn to love yourself in the light of the love of the Divine.
+And today, I thought it would be a good time to invite you to do the same; learn to love yourself in the light of the love of the Divine.